THE SMITHBILT LEGEND

 As the years passed, the company continued to improve its products and reputation.
 The company’s ownership passed to Morris’s son Judah and then on to the long-term employee Marshall Harvey.
 In 2003, the Harvey family passed the Smithbilt torch to a family friend.

-Today, the company is owned & operated Calgary area businessmen, whom are associated with Calgary Stampede.
-Dedicated to the preservation of western heritage values and traditions they are committed to moving the legendary Smithbilt name forward with an emphasis on quality and service.
+Today, the company is owned & operated by Cam Clark; a proud supporter of the Calgary Stampede.
+Dedicated to the preservation of western heritage values and traditions, he is committed to moving the legendary Smithbilt name forward with an emphasis on quality and service.

 The family of oilman Bill Herron debuted the “White Hat” in the Stampede Parade of 1947 and took the “best-dressed” prize with their matching black and white outfits, horses, saddles and bridles.
 Shumiatcher invested heavily in white felt after this auspicious debut and 1948 became the first “White Hat” Stampede.